-Clause 8 sets out additional principles for investing the PIF, which are that prudent, commercial decisions are to be made in accordance with best-practice and avoiding prejudice to the Council's reputation.
-It provides that investment decisions should be independent of elected members and non-political.
+Clause 8 sets out requirements for investing the PIF, which are that prudent, commercial decisions are to be made in accordance with best-practice and avoiding prejudice to the Council's reputation.
+It provides that investment decisions should be independent of elected members and those members' personal or political interests.